MIT-LCP/mimic-code-paper/main.md

 This work has been supported by grants NIH-R01-EB017205, NIH-R01-EB001659, and NIH-R01-GW104987 from the National Institutes of Health.

 # Author contributions{.unnumbered}
-AEWJ and TJP collaborated to build the MIMIC code repository and write the paper.
+AEWJ and TJP collaborated to build the MIMIC code repository.
+All authors contributed to the paper.

 # Competing interests{.unnumbered}
 The authors have no competing interests to declare.